davewalker5/RC2014/README.md

 Each program has its own directory containing source code, instructions for running it and, where appropriate, hardware configuration and supporting material.

+The repository also includes host-side utilities that support development, maintenance and transfer of software to the RC2014.

 ## Hardware

 The machine used for development is an [**RC2014 Mini II**](https://rc2014.co.uk/full-kits/rc2014-mini-ii/).